-There are three basic types of salt most of us can buy – standard table salt, sea salt and rock salt –and within these three categories there are numerous variations in terms of source and chemical make-up.
+Basically, there are three types of food grade salt we can buy – standard table salt, sea salt and rock salt.
+Within these three categories there are numerous variations in terms of source and chemical make-up.

 Salt is a crystalline mineral that’s made from sodium and chlorine (NaCl).
 These two elements are essential for life.
 We cannot live without them because they contribute to numerous critical biological processes, including:

-You may be wondering, if the elements that make up salt are so important for our health then why does salt have such a bad reputation?
+If the elements that make up salt are so important for our health then why does salt have such a bad reputation?
 There is actually a significant difference between natural salt and the refined salt we buy as a food flavouring.

 Unrefined Salts vs Refined Table Salt

-It may be helpful to think of salt in the same way you think of sugar.
+It can be helpful to think of salt in the same way you think of sugar.

-Refined sugar contains none of the trace elements (very low levels of both essential and non-essential minerals) and cofactors necessary for health that unrefined sugar does.
-These trace elements and cofactors are useful in helping the body metabolize sugar better.
-Without them sugar is just calories.
+Refined sugar has very low levels of essential and non-essential minerals and cofactors which are useful in helping the body metabolise sugar better.
+Without them, sugar is just calories.